anchpop/wise_mans_haskell/book.md

 data Choice = Choice {choice :: String, result :: Adventure}
 ```

 Now you might be wondering, what the heck is an `Adventure`?
 Well, `Adventure` is a data type which we haven't written yet (remember, the order of declarations in Haskell doesn't matter).
-And it's not just any data type, it's recursive!(A recursive data type is a data type for values that may contain other values of the same type.
+And it's not just any data type, it's recursive!marginnote(A recursive data type is a data type for values that may contain other values of the same type.
 Haskell lists are actually defined recursively, so you've already used recursive data types.)!
 Let's write it now.

 ```haskell
 data Adventure = StoryEnd | StoryMessage Message Adventure | StoryChoice [Choice]